nexageapps/AI/Basic/README.md

 **Complete foundation in Artificial Intelligence and Machine Learning through 15 hands-on lessons**

+From tensors to transformers.
+From theory to code.
+Build your AI foundation with practical implementations.

 This folder contains all fundamental concepts you need to master before advancing to intermediate topics.
 Each lesson builds progressively on previous concepts with clear explanations, visualizations, and practical implementations.

 Designed for university students and AI learners worldwide.
-The author is currently pursuing a Master of Artificial Intelligence at the University of Auckland.
+Created by a Master of Artificial Intelligence student at the University of Auckland.

 ---